 Do you ever look back on the first time you met someone important to you and sort of smile knowingly at your past self?
 It’s so adorably sweet that memory-me has no idea how her life is about to change now that this person has arrived.

 She’s usually too busy checkin’ out their butt.
 Similarly, I look back at Hanna who almost didn’t buy Petty Magic (because she wasn’t sure if she could justify another book purchase), and Chucklescoff.
 In a few short weeks, she will devour this book in one sitting, on an airplane, pausing in the darkened cabin somewhere over the Atlantic while everyone else is sleeping to clutch this book to her chest and thank the universe for sending it to her.

-When I recommend Petty Magic to people (which I’ve been doing a lot since reading it) I describe it as Practical Magic meets Atonement, with a backwards dash of Howl’s Moving Castle and great dick jokes.
-And if that pitch doesn’t reel them in I guilt them into reading it by just gifting them a kindle copy.
+When I recommend Petty Magic to people (which I’ve been doing a lot since reading it) I describe it as Practical Magic meets Atonement, with a backward dash of Howl’s Moving Castle and great dick jokes.
+And if that pitch doesn’t reel them in I guilt them into reading it by just gifting them a Kindle copy.

 Notes From The Piebrary:

 The use of magic in this book is discreet, but I would hardly call its effect on the story “petty.”
 The premise is so simple, and yet DeAngelis uses Eve’s mercurial sense of age and appearance in a much grander design.

 Eve’s weekend jaunts as her young self starts as a quirky and amusing premise, but is executed in a tense, unexpected, highly imaginative way.
 Eve’s relationship with Justin is fun and light on the surface (where they are both young, honest people), and humorously unsettling for the audience who knows Eve’s true nature.